mostol/ling696-project/README.md

 +    scheduler_after_epoch=False,
 )
 ```
 this will allow the trainer to continually update the learning rate instead of waiting until the end of each epoch.
-Changing this configuration setting enabled the models to consistently finish their training loops and avoid `nan` losses.
+Because this seemed to make a significant impact on model performance, I decided to include an "epoch-scheduled" variation of the model among my comparison of options to see how it performs against the versions which have continual learning rate adjustments.

 ## Results
-The two models are essentially indistinguishable.
+With so much effort spent on troubleshooting the models to get them functioning and training smoothly, I was excited to examine the end results comparing the single- vs. multi-speaker systems.